top of page

 Adverbs – Search for ly

-Filter Words – Search for all the words listed below Filter words are words that add distance between the readers and the action.
+Filter Words – Search for all the words listed below.
+Filter words are words that add distance between the readers and the action.
 They filter readers’ experience through that of the main character instead of allowing readers to experience the action for themselves.
-Most of these should be cut, but if it’s essential for the readers to experience something through the character’s eyes (such as a hallucination or an impression of another character that the reader would not have), leave them in.
+Most of these should be cut, but if the readers need to experience something through the character’s eyes (such as a hallucination or an impression of another character that the reader would not have), leave them in.

 • Feel/felt